Transport for London enables a greener transportation future with Remix' s collaborative mapping platform

+Today, Remix announced they have been chosen by Transport for London , TfL, to provide a platform to modernise planning for surface Transport in London and democratize access to Transportation data ...
+Leggi su cataniaoggi

-Today, Remix announced they have been chosen by Transport for London (TfL) to provide a platform to modernise planning for surface Transport in London and democratize access to Transportation data sets throughout the agency.
-These efforts directly support TfL's commitment that 80% of journeys are made by foot, cycle, or public Transport by 2041.
-Achieving these environmental and community goals requires a single source of truth for London's Transportation data, accessible to multiple teams for planning, operations, and public consultation. ...
-Leggi su liberoquotidiano
+Today, Remix announced they have been chosen by Transport for London , TfL, to provide a platform to modernise planning for surface Transport in London and democratize access to Transportation data ...
+Leggi su cataniaoggi

+Transport for London enables a greener transportation future with Remix's collaborative mapping platform

 PARALISIS2 : RT @PreownedBuses: @preownedbuses #MiniBus #Conversion | 2011 #Ford #E450 Non-CDL #Wheelchair #ShuttleBus For #Sale - MdManik45153628 : RT @PreownedBuses: @preownedbuses #ShuttleBus #Conversion | 2014 #Ford #E350 Non-CDL #Wheelchair #Shuttle #Bus For #Sale - EvoBusItalia : * La città di Rennes punta all'elettrico!
 Maxi ordine di 92 #autobus #MercedesBenz #eCitaro di cui 59 articolati e… - OcalShady : RT @PreownedBuses: @preownedbuses #MiniBus #Conversion | 2011 #Ford #E450 Non-CDL #Wheelchair #ShuttleBus For #Sale - Rishad68009400 : RT @PreownedBuses: @preownedbuses #ShuttleBus #Conversion | 2014 #Ford #E350 Non-CDL #Wheelchair #Shuttle #Bus For #Sale -